On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Probability distributions, phase qubits, and conditions on initial state and number of shots

 It is important for the considerations in this section to highlight that the $l_j$ and $\kappa_j$ values are different for different $N$; this is why we write $l_j^{(N)}$ and $\kappa_j^{(N)}$ in the rest of this section and in the next section (only).
-Eq.~\eqref{eq:ljbound2} implies:
+Equation~\eqref{eq:ljbound2} implies:

-which means we can approximate any $\theta_j^{(t)}$ by increasing $N$, the minimum $N$ to reach chemical accuracy on corresponding energies being given by eq.~\eqref{eq:N_constr}.
+which means we can approximate any $\theta_j^{(t)}$ by increasing $N$, the minimum $N$ to reach chemical precision on corresponding energies being given by ~\eqref{eq:N_constr}.
 However, the maximum probabilities $|f(\theta_j^{(t)}-\frac{l_j^{(N)}}{2^N})|^2$ do not converge to a certain value as $N$ increases, which we explain now and can have an impact on the choice for $N$.
-Using eqs.~\eqref{f2},~\eqref{eq:ljbound} and~\eqref{eq:ljbound2}, we have:
+Using ~\eqref{f2},~\eqref{eq:ljbound} and~\eqref{eq:ljbound2}, we have:

 with the last term being reached asymptotically for reasonably large $N$ (here meaning $ N \gtrsim 5)$.
 This leads to:

 Interestingly, the minimum probability related to the $\frac{l_j^{(N)}}{2^N}$ the closest to $\theta_j^{(t)}$ always satisfies \cite{Travaglione_2001}: